Ko te piko o te huero e, tēra te tupu o te rakau.

 The way the seedling is shaped determines how the tree grows.

-At Farm Friends, we believe that our tamariki are unique and capable beings who are able to show us what is important to them through being given time and space to explore, discover and create.
-Our curriculum and environment provides children with opportunities to build strong and respectful relationships and learn alongside both kaiako (teachers) and other tamariki.
+At Farm Friends, we believe that our tamariki are unique and capable beings who can show us what is important to them through being given time and space to explore, discover and create.
+Our curriculum and environment provide children with opportunities to build strong and respectful relationships and learn alongside both kaiako (teachers) and other tamariki.
 Rangatiratanga (the right to exercise autonomy, ownership, and authority) is strongly advocated for our tamariki ensuring their right to explore social skills, problem-solving and develop independence at their own pace.

 We revere the role of whānau as children's first teachers and encourage whānau to become active members of our community, sharing with us their own knowledge and experiences.
 Whanaunatanga (partnerships with whānau and our community) are essential and influential to a child's own sense of belonging to our learning community.
 Strong connections between whānau and Farm Friends show tamariki that they belong here, their whānau belong here and we are their home away from home.